Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   in which case it is the empty string.
-This is intended for use in an :prop_tgt:`INTERFACE_LINK_LIBRARIES` target property, typically populated via the :command:`target_link_libraries` command, to specify private link dependencies without other usage requirements.
+This is intended for use in an :prop_tgt:`INTERFACE_LINK_LIBRARIES` target property, typically populated via the :command:`target_link_libraries` command, to specify private link dependencies without other usage requirements such as include directories or compile options.

   .. versionadded:: 3.24
     ``LINK_ONLY`` may also be used in a :prop_tgt:`LINK_LIBRARIES` target